ishine/NeMo_VoiceTextBlender/README.md

 ## Installation

-The code is based on NVIDIA NeMo.
+The code is based on an old version of NVIDIA [NeMo](https://github.com/NVIDIA/NeMo).

 ## Generating speech SFT data